 We’re delighted to be able to offer a discounted rate of £48 for staff at The National Hospital and the Queen Square Institute of Neurology.
 To claim this discount, please email firstname.lastname@example.org

-You can collect your book for free from The National Brain Appeal or postage is £10 for UK deliveries.
+You can collect your book for free from The National Brain Appeal or postage is £10 per book for UK deliveries.
 If you live outside the UK, please email Abigail Bell to process your order.

 Published 20 November 2018 by Cambridge University Press, Hardback